BlackspaceInc/BlackspacePlatform/documentation/README.md

 You do not need to run the linting task manually, Webpack will take care of that for you.

-## 2. Git Hooks

-We use [Husky](https://github.com/typicode/husky) to automatically deploy git hooks.

 On every `git commit` we check that images added to `static/img/*` do not exceed 10MB.